''There is no chance to get a grant for business development in Tatarstan''

 Taxes are a separate matter.
 Of course, we cannot create a ''paradise'' tax life for entrepreneurs in Tatarstan separate from the Russian legislation.
 Only within the regimes of special economic zones and territories of priority development.
 But what we could do is to introduce tax holidays for newly created small businesses.
 The Tatarstan ministry of finance considers it inexpedient.
 There are very few such regions in Russia, those that have not introduced tax holidays — Tatarstan, the Republic of Crimea and Sevastopol.

 There is also a curious situation with patents.
-The patent system of taxation is a convenient way to get away from unnecessary bureaucracy and accountability and to support small businesses at the same time.
+The patent system of taxation is a convenient way to avoid unnecessary bureaucracy and accountability and to support small businesses at the same time.
 For those who are engaged in, for example, shoe repair, hairdressing or tutoring, they can pay a fixed cost of the patent and work in peace, without fear of inspections.
 However, the cost of a patent in Tatarstan is one of the most expensive in the Volga Federal District.
 For example, the cost of a patent for hairdressing and beauty services for one year in Bashkortostan is 12,960 rubles, in Samara Oblast – 10,380 rubles, in Udmurtia — 6,144 rubles.
 In Tatarstan, such patent will cost the entrepreneur 26,400 rubles.

 ''The patent cost is not commensurate with the potential income that a particular field promises,'' said Marat Safiullin, the director of the Centre of Advanced Economic Research at the Academy of Sciences of the Republic of Tatarstan.